zebwithb/vino-project/README.md

    - Set up proper logging levels and monitoring

 2. **Database Setup**
+   - Redis is required for session storage and caching
-   - Use managed Supabase instance for session storage
+   - Optionally use managed Supabase instance for persistent session storage
-   - Set up proper database indexing for performance
+   - Set up proper database indexing for performance (if using Supabase)
    - Configure backup and recovery procedures

 3. **Scaling Considerations**
    - The application is stateless and supports horizontal scaling
-   - Session state is persisted in Supabase
+   - Session state is cached in Redis and optionally persisted in Supabase
    - Consider using a load balancer for multiple instances

 4. **Security**